Amortized Latent Steering: Low-Cost Alternative to Test-Time Optimization: Experimention and Results

-Across GSM8K, \textsc{ALS} variants ($\alpha=0.3$) consistently outperform LatentSeek and compete closely with CoT.
-On the more challenging MATH-$500$ dataset, \textsc{ALS} shows greater sensitivity to $\alpha$ but consistently outperforms both LatentSeek and CoT while significantly reducing inference time.
-Ablation studies are included in Table~\ref{tab:ablations}.
+Table~\ref{tab:main_results} compares \textsc{ALS} against baselines across models, datasets, and prompt styles.
+Table results show best $\alpha$ per setting, as performance varies with hyperparameter $\alpha$, as expected (see Table~\ref{tab:ablations}).
+On GSM8K, \textsc{ALS} variants consistently outperform LatentSeek and compete closely with CoT.
+On the more challenging MATH-500 dataset, \textsc{ALS} shows greater sensitivity to $\alpha$ but consistently outperforms both LatentSeek and CoT while significantly reducing inference time.
+Notably, when \textsc{ALS} underperforms relative to CoT, the margins are modest (0.4--14\% decrease), but when \textsc{ALS} succeeds, the improvements are substantial (19--101\% increase), indicating that the method either maintains competitive performance or delivers significant gains.